Robust walking based on MPC with viability guarantees: Invariance of the slow MPC

 Starting from \eqref{eq:TO,swing}, we can compute the reachable area for the landing of the swing foot in sagittal direction

-where $t_{td}$ is the touch down time and $v_{x,max}$ is the maximum average foot velocity.
-Note that $v_{x,max}$ is a simplified upper-bound on the average velocity of the swing foot proposed in \cite{herdt2010online} as a proxy constraint that is used in \eqref{eq:TO,swing}.
-Using this, we can compute the maximum and minimum reachable locations for the swing foot landing, given the maximum swing foot velocity
+where $t_{td}$ is the touch down time and $\overline{v}_x$ is the maximum average foot velocity.
+Note that $\overline{v}_x$ is a simplified upper-bound on the average velocity of the swing foot proposed in \cite{herdt2010online} as a proxy constraint that is used in \eqref{eq:TO,swing}.
+Note also that, we use underline and overline to show minimum and maximum of a variable all over the paper.
+Using (\ref{eq:sagital_landing}), we can compute the maximum and minimum reachable locations for the swing foot landing, given the maximum swing foot velocity

 Taking into account the kinematic reachability constraint for the step length, we compute the maximum and minimum step length for the current step as